Seven Brides for Seven Brothers (TV series)

-Seven Brides for Seven Brothers is an American musical television series, loosely based on the 1954 film of the same name, which ran on CBS from September 19, 1982, to March 23, 1983.
+Seven Brides for Seven Brothers is an American musical comedy-drama television series that aired on CBS from September 19, 1982, to March 23, 1983, loosely based on the 1954 film.

 Synopsis

-The series told the adventures of a parentless family of rowdy brothers trying to run the family ranch in northern California.
-Into the chaos came feisty Hannah, who married Adam and took on the task of bringing order to the household.
-The series contained about one musical number per episode, written by notable songwriter Jimmy Webb.
-Despite a small but dedicated fan following, the series was cancelled after one season.
+The series tells the adventures of a parentless family of rowdy brothers trying to run the family ranch in northern California.
+Into the chaos comes feisty Hannah, who marries Adam and takes on the task of bringing order to the household.
+The series contains approximately one musical number per episode, written by songwriter Jimmy Webb.
+Despite a small but dedicated fan following, the series was canceled after one season.